EhlOps/ehlos/README.md

 To run a virtual version of the system, run the following command: `qemu-system-i386 -cdrom ehlos.iso`

-**IMPORTANT**: QEMU must be configured to boot things from BIOS, not just UEFI.
+**IMPORTANT**: QEMU must be configured to boot things from BIOS, not just UEFI